|

 while the murders keep happening, but he finally brings the killer to heel in a film that is far above the last half dozen

-passengers and the pilot are unconscious from drugged coffee.
-Winters and his son, Keye Luke, are aboard and launch inquiry
+while all the passengers and the pilot are unconscious from drugged coffee.
+Winters and his son, Keye Luke, are aboard

 FILM NOTES: